zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 /// <reference path="visualBuilder.ts" />
 ```

-So, you are ready to begin writing your unit test.
+So, you are ready to begin writing your unit tests.

 ## Simple unite test for check DOM element of visual.